Doors Windows

 Types of digital locks

-Digital locks can be categorised in different ways, depending on what they need to open, how they are connected to the home or how they work.
+Digital locks can be categorized in different ways, depending on what they need to open, how they are connected to the home or how they work.

 Locks that can also be opened with a normal key.
 These locks use a keypad in combination with a standard key or a digital key.
-The door can be opened either by keying in the code or by using the key.
-They are ideal in cases where there are multiple users or where users are more likely to use keys, or for those who travel frequently and allow a neighbour temporary access.
-In the latter case there is also the possibility of giving the neighbour an access code which will be changed when the owner returns home.
-However, it also has disadvantages: it can be locked and they are easier to open.
+The door can be opened either by entering the code or by using the key.
+They are ideal in cases where there are multiple users or where users are more accustomed to using keys, or for frequent travelers who allow a neighbor temporary access.
+In the latter case there is also the possibility that the neighbor can be given an access code that will be changed when the owner returns home.
+But there are disadvantages: they can be locked and are easier to open.

 Locks with batteries.
 One of the most common ways of operating locks is by using batteries.
-Battery-operated door locks usually have an LCD screen that lights up when touched.
+Battery operated door locks usually have an LCD display that lights up when touched.
 They are easy to reprogram using a master code.
 Their main disadvantage is that the batteries have to be changed once a year.
-If the battery is flat, the keyboard does not work.
-Most locks, however, have a way of warning you if the battery is about to run down completely.
-Battery-operated locks are mainly used indoors and in most cases have a key release option.
+If the battery is discharged, the keyboard won't work.
+Most locks, however, have a way to warn you if the battery is about to run completely flat.
+Battery-operated locks are mainly used indoors and, in most cases, also have a key release option.

 Mechanical digital locks.
-They are locks that do not depend on battery or electricity to operate.
+These are locks that do not depend on a battery or electricity to operate.
 Instead, they rely on a special part like a standard key to unlock the door.
-Mechanical locks are shock-resistant and do not wear out even under heavy use.
+Mechanical locks are resistant to knocks and do not wear out even with heavy use.
 Their disadvantage is the limited number of codes that can be used to both lock and unlock.
-They are mainly used for outdoor locks in high-traffic areas where resistance to heavy use is a must.
+These locks are mainly used for outdoor use in high traffic areas where resistance to heavy use is a must.

 Alarm locks.
-Alarm locks emit a loud signal if the wrong code is entered more than once or an attempt is made to break it.
-They can be connected to your home's alarm system or have their own alarm system that works solely on the lock.
+Alarm locks emit a loud signal if the wrong code is entered more than once or if an attempt is made to break them.
+They may be connected to the home alarm system or have their own alarm system that works exclusively on the locks.
 They are almost always connected directly to the home's electrical system.
 They do not run on batteries because loss of power can make them inoperable.

 Fingerprint locks.
-Those who don't want to carry a key or remember an opening code can consider a fingerprint lock.
-Fingerprint locks scan your fingerprint to unlock the door, without the need for a key or code.
-These are among the most expensive digital locks.
+For those who don't want to carry a key or remember an opening code, consider a fingerprint lock.
+Fingerprint locks scan your fingerprint to unlock the door without the need for a key or code.
+They are among the most expensive digital locks.
 They are, however, sensitive to the outdoors and may need weather protection.

 Digital locks